Acidburn0zzz/acidburn/README.md

 ### LTS Staging Branches

 Every LTS major version has two branches in the GitHub repository: a release branch and a staging branch.
 The release branch is used to cut new releases.
 Only members of the @nodejs/releasers team should land commits onto release branches.
 The staging branch is used to land cherry-picked or backported commits from master that need to be included in a future release.
-Only members of
-@nodejs/backporters should land commits onto staging branches.
+Only members of @nodejs/backporters should land commits onto staging branches.

+# For example,

-For example, for Node.js v4, there is a `v4.x` branch and a `v4.x-staging`
+# for Node.js v4, there is a
+v4.x branch,
+# and a
+v4.x-staging branch.

+# When commits land in master that must be cherry-picked for a future
+# Node.js v4 release, those must be landed into the
+v4.x-staging branch.

-branch.
-When commits land in master that must be cherry-picked for a future Node.js v4 release, those must be landed into the `v4.x-staging` branch.
-When commits are backported for a future Node.js v4 release, those must come in the form of pull requests opened against the `v4.x-staging` branch. **Commits are only landed in the `v4.x` branch when a new `v4.x` release is being prepared.**
+When commits are backported for a future Node.js v4 release, those must come in the form of pull requests opened against the `v4.x-staging` branch.

+## **Commits are only landed in the `v4.x` branch when a new `v4.x` release is being prepared.** ##

 [Argon]: https://nodejs.org/download/release/latest-argon/
 [Boron]: https://nodejs.org/download/release/latest-boron/